prashast/neptune_int/code1/README.md

 I've optimised the program for the worst case and I've voluntarily added a constant time factor for strings smaller than 100 characters for getting faster times for larger strings.

+In order to keep track of elements seen while traversing a string I've used a simple hash table that uses the ascii values of the elements offset by a constant(33) as the hash key in order to store it into the hash table along with the index in the string at which it was found.
+If the element has been seen before, we invalidate that hash table entry.

+Once we are done traversing the string we can run through the valid cells of the hash table and record the non-repeating character appearing the earliest(with the lowest index)